-New health insurance marketplaces have opened to serve people in every state.
+Health insurance marketplaces are open to serve people in every state.
 Uninsured people can apply for free or low-cost health insurance if they are low income, or get financial aid to help buy a plan.
 Small businesses and non-profit agencies can also get affordable coverage for their employees in these marketplaces.

-Who will be eligible to apply for these new health insurance plans?
+Who is eligible to apply for health insurance in the marketplace?

-If you don't have health insurance coverage or if you lose your insurance through a layoff or a divorce, this new program is for you!
+If you don't have health insurance coverage or if you lose your insurance through a layoff or a divorce or for any other reason, this new program is for you!